8 Remote Jobs That Offer Competitive Salaries for Black Professionals

 • Working with cloud networks

-In addition to technical abilities, cloud engineering requires management skills.
 As a cloud engineer, you can be asked to coordinate with IT members, negotiate with vendors, and report to top management about the progress of a particular project.

 5. Software Developer

-Software developers build computer programs that power desktop computers, mobile gadgets, and even cars.
-They’re responsible for assessing customer needs, developing new software for each market, and updating them based on users’ feedback.
+As a software developer, you’ll build computer programs that power desktop computers mobile gadgets.
+You’ll assess customer needs, develop new software for each market, and update them based on users’ feedback.
+There are two major classifications of developers – systems software developers and applications software developers.

 6. Product Marketing Manager